Ibanez Iceman: Use and signature models by Paul Stanley

 Probably the most sought after by collectors is the PS-10, or Paul Stanley model.
 This came out in 1977 as the popularity of the rock band KISS skyrocketed.
-Ibanez approached Paul while KISS was on tour in Japan in March, 1977.
+Ibanez approached Stanley while KISS was on tour in Japan in March 1977.
 They offered him a chance to develop his own signature model.
 He liked the shape of the Artist 2663 model and made changes to that model as his ideas came to fruition in the PS10 model.
 The PS10 first appeared in the 1978 Ibanez catalog, although it may have been available for purchase prior to catalog printing.
-Paul Stanley (rhythm guitar, vocals) played an Iceman for the next 4 years.
-A live shot of him with the Iceman appears inside the album cover of KISS ALIVE II.
+Stanley played an Iceman for the next 4 years.
+A photo of him performing with the Iceman appears inside the album cover of KISS Alive II.
 This model retailed for about $695 in 1978, and was offered through 1981.

 In 1995 the PS-10 was re-issued as the Korean-made PS10II.
 A deluxe version, the PS10LTD (or Limited) was also introduced in 1995.
 The PS10LTD was made in Japan and had gold hardware (which Stanley is said to have not liked) as well as an ebony fretboard and different pickups than the PS10II.
-Sales must have been good because in 1997 yet another PS was offered in the catalog - this was sold as the PS10-CL (or Classic).
+In 1997 yet another PS was offered in the catalog - this was sold as the PS10-CL (or Classic).
 The biggest difference between them is that the PS10-II was made in Korean factories and the LTD and Classic were Japanese made and also had all the same features of the original 1978 model (like the Gibraltar bridge and Quick Change tailpiece).
 Although the catalog shows the PS10-II with "Paul Stanley" inlaid at the 21 fret, most were not produced this way.
 Apparently there was a problem with the inserts at the Korean factory and it was decided not to use them.